Dressed up cellars, bringing in touch of hope - no longer this? (10)

 'touch of' indicates taking the first letters.

-The initial letter of 'hope' is 'h'.
+The first letter of 'hope' is 'h'.

 'up'+'cellars'='upcellars'

-'upcellars' anagrammed gives 'sepulcral'.
+'upcellars' with letters rearranged gives 'sepulcral'.

 'sepulcral' enclosing 'h' is 'SEPULCHRAL'.